mspaintenjoyer/Smart-Contracts-in-Solidity/README.md

 # Smart-Contracts-in-Solidity
 This repository contains a collection of simple to intermediate-level Solidity smart contracts.
+I will update this repo in the future, as I create more.
+Right now, trying to learn more about Inheritance and Security.
 ## Contracts

 ### 1. SimpleToken.sol